CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 To create the Patient Resource, the JSON file may include additional attributes detailed in the FHIR Implementation Guide within the [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-patient.html), but at a minimum must include the Patient’s:

 - First and last name
-- Birth date in YY-MM-DD
+- Birth date in YYYY-MM-DD
 - Medicare Beneficiary Identifier (MBI)
   - identifier: